projectestac/edu365-text-search/README.md

 | `url`         | Final URL of the page, usually made with a calc formula like: `="http://edu365.cat" & A2`                      | auto     |
 | `text`        | This is where the search engine stores the word list of each page                                              | auto     |

-The first 6 colums of this spreadsheet should be filled-in for all the pages to be indexed, one row per page.
+Fill-in the path, title and other data for all the URLs that should be indexed.
+The three last columns will be automatically filled and must be left blank.

 ### Credential settings

-You must obtain the __OAuth2 credentials__ from the [Google API console](https://console.developers.google.com/).
-These credentials should be downloaded in a file named `credentials.json` and stored on this project root folder.
-You should also enable the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/js) for a user having read and write rights on this sheet.
+You must obtain a set of __OAuth2 credentials__ from the [Google API console](https://console.developers.google.com/).
+These credentials should be downloaded in a file named `credentials.json` and stored on the project root folder.
+You must also enable the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/js) for a user having read and write rights on this sheet.

-The next step will be to make a duplicate of the file `.env-example` with the name `.env`.
+The next step will be to make a duplicate of the file `.env-example`, calling it `.env`.

 Edit `.env` and set the value of `SPREADSHEET_ID` to the identifier of your spreadsheet (the part between `/spreadsheets/d/` and `/edit` of the spreadsheet URL).
-You also should write a random text on `AUTH_SECRET`.
+You should also write a random text on `AUTH_SECRET`.
 Other settings like the `APP_PORT`, `LOG_LEVEL` or `LOG_FILE` are optional.

 ### Build the main application